 The Substance Abuse and Mental Health Services Administration (SAMHSA) says that drug screenings commonly look for:

-When SAMHSA says “marijuana,” though, it means THC, the compound most commonly associated with the inebriating effects of cannabis.
-Remember, CBD extracted from hemp plants will not get you high.
+When SAMHSA says “marijuana,” though, it means THC, the cannabis compound most commonly associated with the inebriating effects of cannabis.
+Remember, pure CBD extracted from industrial hemp plants will not get you high.

 There are, however, several types of drug tests that look for more substances.
 A comprehensive 10-panel test, for example, can detect all of the substances included in the previous list as well as: